DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Stronghold Ruin S Fulham...

-The fortress was surrounded by threefold mud wall with a ditch, and at the time of enemy invasion they would set ditch on fire surrounding the fortress with the wall of fire, which could act as defense.
+The fortress was surrounded by a threefold mud wall with a ditch, and at the time of enemy invasion they would set the ditch on fire, surrounding the fortress in a wall of fire, which could act as defense.

-"Probably even in Urza you've gathered intel from various hearsays, but against spirits neither swords or guns are effective.
+"Probably even in Urza you've gathered intel from various hearsays, but against spirits neither swords nor guns are effective.
 Their bodies are composed either of mist, light or viscous liquid!"

 At the conference hall, on the fifth floor of the stronghold.
-Lion King Balmnung's strong voice echoed throughout there.
+Lion King Balmnung's strong voice echoed throughout the room.

-"As for their weak point, these guys got core that holds magic power inside of their bodies.
+"As for their weak point, these guys have a core that holds magic power inside their bodies.
-While at least in theory it is possible to crush it with bullet or sword, but that's hard even for a skillful sniper.
+While at least in theory it is possible to crush it with a bullet or sword, but that's hard even for a skillful sniper.
 Not to mention each has their core at a different place."

 It required a miracle to shoot them.

-When it comes to a enemy race against which guns were ineffective, first on the list would be cryptids with their firm scales that could reflect bullets, but spirits were no less troublesome in other sense.
+When it comes to an enemy race against which firearms were ineffective, first on the list would be cryptids with their firm scales that could reflect bullets, but spirits were no less troublesome in a different sense.

 _TL TODO:_ First sentence is rephrased as I found it hard translate `火器全般`

 "Effective weapons are these that can target the whole body.
-You can quickly take care of the core by throughly burning the whole body using flames or bombs.
+You can quickly take care of the core by thoroughly burning the whole body using flames or bombs.
 Like with this..."

-_TL TODO:_ `ゴトン` what kind of sound?
+Thump!

-Grenade <span title="Author uses jp. ガン i.e. gun, but we say launcher, right? ;)">launcher</span> was placed on the table with great a deal of noise.
+A grenade <span title="Author uses jp. ガン i.e. gun, but we say launcher, right? ;)">launcher</span> was placed on the table with a loud noise.

-Being able to toss around large sized gun, which was supposed to be held on both hands, by single hand was certainly a display of strength, befitting to the name of Lion King.
+Being able to toss around the large sized gun single-handedly, which was supposed to be held with both hands, was certainly a display of strength, befitting the name of the Lion King.

 "It is loaded with incendiary rounds.
-Here against wall you can see flamethrower.
+Here against the wall you can see flamethrower.
 Our Resistance is specialized in <span title="Original uses jp. 火力 which is literally flame/heat power, but I rephrased it">incendiary weaponry</span>, even our tanks uses such ammunition."

 "I see, though we're primary using machine guns..."

-"But of course we already finished arrangements for your army.
+"But of course we've already finished arrangements for your army.
-We placed order to our weaponry production lines and our workers already organized mass production for you."
+We placed order to our weaponry production lines and our workers have already organized mass production for you."

 "You've been thorough.
 Allow me to express my gratitude, Balmnung-dono."

 "Umu.
 That will be all then.
-Prior to actual strategy planning we must make sure that you'll know all about Yurun's situatio and spirits' biology."
+Prior to actual strategy planning we must make sure that you know all about Yurun's situation and spirits' biology."

-Giving a nod to the Jeanne with a serious look Lion King once again looked over people present.
+Giving a nod to the Jeanne with a serious look, Lion King once again looked over the people present.

-The place where they held a meeting.
+The place where they were holding the meeting.
-It was a banquet hall with desks and chairs lined up, once used by the kings, now it was used by Jeanne's subordinates and Balmnung's subordinates
+It was a banquet hall with desks and chairs lined up, once used by the kings, now it was used by Jeanne's and Balmnung's subordinates.

 _TL TODO:_ This line is rather weird, re-work? `隊長級が勢揃いし、今朝はその顔合わせというわけだ。`

-All commanding officers were present, hence this morning they held a introduction meeting.
+All the commanding officers were present, hence this morning's meeting was maily for introduction.

 _And here is also me._